YACS-RCOS/yacs.n/src/API.md

 # User
 ## GET /user
-Get the profile of the current user.
+Get the profile of the current user using current session id.
 ### Request
 #### Header
 ```